-Leaving the Mandiv behind, and heading back towards the mosque, on the right hand site, behind a small kissing gate are the Three Cells or Chor Kothardi – built to house prisoners sometime between 1459 and 1511.
-There’s again not much to see and its pretty stinky inside.
+Leaving the Mandiv behind, and heading back towards the mosque, on the right-hand side, behind a small kissing gate are the Three Cells or Chor Kothardi – built to house prisoners sometime between 1459 and 1511.
+There’s again not much to see and it’s pretty stinky inside.

 The pavilion stands on the edge of a small lake, opposite the ruins of the Khajuri Masjid.
 There are holes in the upper section for pigeons and some pleasant views over the water and surrounding countryside.
 The ruins of the Masjid are literally just a few arches.
 If you’re walking.. don’t bother coming out here.